patrickbwarren/transam-triton/EMULATOR.md

 the 8255 control word to `0x98` so that the 8255 port A direction is IN, and sets bits 2 and 3 of the byte to be written to port C to '1' and '0' respectively to enable the chip select for the EPROM.
-Then the step at `0F69` which writes the data in the accumulator out to port A is superfluous (in the emulator, the data is discarded), but reading data from port A at `0F6F` recovers the byte stored in the desired EPROM memory location into the accumulator.
+Then the instructions at `0F68` and `0F69` which pull data from memory and write to port A are superfluous (in the emulator, the data is discarded), but reading data from port A at `0F6F` recovers the byte stored in the desired EPROM memory location into the accumulator.